ramantehlan/blog/content/post/HowToSpeak.md

 ---

-You have your our own set of skills and knowledge, which you collect over time from the education or through experiencing life. it's also very important to learn to effectively pass it to other people, no one should go out into life without the ability to communicate.
-As your success in life will be determined largely by:
+You have your our own set of skills and knowledge, which you collect over time from the education system or through experiencing life.
+It's also very important to learn to effectively pass it to other people, no one should go out into life without the ability to communicate.
+Your success in life will be determined largely by:

 1. Your ability to speak.
 2. Your ability to write.
 3. The quality of your ideas.

 The quality of communication is determined by this formula.
-Knowledge contributes the most to it, so you can get a lot better than people who may have the inherent talent if you have the right about of knowledge.
+Knowledge contributes the most to it, so you can get a lot better than people who may have the inherent talent if you have the right amount of knowledge.

 $$
   Q_{uality} = f( 5k\_{nowledge} , 3p\_{ractice} , 2t\_{alent} )